Professor Ben Simmons

 - MSc, Educational Research, University of Exeter

-- PhD, The PMLD Ambiguity - Articulating the Lifeworlds of Children with Profound and Multiple Learning Disabilities, funded by the ESRC, University of Exeter.
+- PhD, The PMLD Ambiguity - Articulating the Lifeworlds of Children with Profound and Multiple Learning Disabilities, University of Exeter.

 Areas of expertise